pengeler/projects/README.md

 # Switchboard [](could do, there's 2 or 3 repos involved in this (pcb, api, firmware))

 # Project to automate and optimize study planning for sports research []()
+**Involved Technologies**: C++, VBA

+**Description**:\
+In this project I helped a research group optimize their study planning.
+As the subjects of this research are professional athletes, optimizing the necessary time is crucial.
+I helped create a program that automatically generates study schedules for various input parameters and restrictions, and lowers time requirements significantly compared to manually created time tables.

 # Project to automate address retrieval from web resources []()
+**Involved Technologies**: python

+**Description**:\
+I automated the retrieval of addresses from web resources, which are necessary for database maintenance.
+Usage of my tool cut the database maintenance time by over 95 %.